hienbui9999/CasperSDKInSwift/README.md

-# CasperSDKInSwift

 # casper-swift-sdk

-Swift 5.0 sdk library for interacting with a CSPR node.
+Swift sdk library for interacting with a CSPR node.

 ## What is casper-swift-sdk ?

 SDK  to streamline the 3rd party Swift client integration processes.
 Such 3rd parties include exchanges & app developers.

 ## How To: Install ?

 ## How To: Query a node ?